cj-robinson/racial-suspension-regression/README.md

 ## Data

+**final-data-filtered.csv**
-Only the final, filtered data is uploaded due to size constraints.
+- Only the final, filtered data is uploaded due to size constraints.
 Original CRDC data can be found here: https://civilrightsdata.ed.gov/data

+**ccd_sch_033_2122_l_1a_071722.csv**
-I also utlize school-lunch data as a proxy for poverty/income in a school found here: https://nces.ed.gov/ccd/files.asp
+- I also utlize school-lunch data as a proxy for poverty/income in a school found here: https://nces.ed.gov/ccd/files.asp

+**nyc_final_data_filtered.csv**
+- School/District data for all New York schools, later joined on school IDs, found here: https://nces.ed.gov/ccd/schoolsearch

 ## Analysis